rdhwan/rdhwan/README.md

 A newbie developer💪
 --------------------

-* 🧠  I'm learning React & React Native
+* 🧠  I'm learning Javascript and .NET
 * ⚡  Interested in Networks and IoT

 ### Socials